-The monument is located in what peruvians call the “eyebrow of the jungle”, a term that signals an ecological floor characterised by a dry, mountainous subtropical forest zone, with an average temperature of 60.8 ºF.
+The monument is located in what peruvians call the “eyebrow of the jungle”, a term that signals an ecological floor characterized by a dry, mountainous subtropical forest zone, with an average temperature of 60.8 ºF.

 Then, the eyebrow of the jungle is both a region of huge mountains and thick forests.
 On top of that, the Apurimac Canyon has desert like areas near its bottom, given the traveler an unsurpassed chance to walk through worlds apart ecoregions.
 The climate is characterized by the alternation of a dry season (May - December), and another with intense rainfall (January - April).